malaviya-parth/TOC/01_FA and Regular Languages/06_Mealy-Moore/01_MooreMachine.md

 ![Answer](image-3.png)
 - Easy trick to make such machine is just run a cycle of 5 states (as modulo 5) in horizontal manner.

-##### Construct a Moore Machine whic hgives output 1 on every occurence of substring "ab" in input string
+##### Construct a Moore Machine which gives output 1 on every occurence of substring "ab" in input string

 ![Answer](image-4.png)
 - First of all make states with their output, form a basic structure of reading ab as input and giving output 1